 For the most part, trees grow using carbon dioxide and rain from the atmosphere.
-Plants use sunlight to undergo photosynthesis.
+From seed to trunk, plants use sunlight as the catalyst to undergo photosynthesis.

 Then, it produces sugars to create the trunk and other structures of the tree.
-The nutrients that plants get from soils mostly aren’t used as part of the main body and structure of a tree.
+Instead, the nutrients that plants get from soils mostly aren’t used as part of the main body and structure of a tree.

 Gas burnt in your car ends up in plant material